HEALTH AND SAFETY

 The vaccine is a critical layer of protection for individuals and reduces transmission risk within our communities.
 All adults and kids 5 and older are now eligible to be vaccinated.

 While Aspire highly encourages all teammates and scholars 5 and older to be vaccinated for COVID-19, we are not requiring vaccination at this time.
 Studies are showing that the COVID-19 vaccine provides lasting protection and is highly effective against COVID-19 illness and variants.
-Getting the vaccine offers almost 100% protection not only to yourself but also helps your family and community stay safe.
+Getting the vaccine offers protection not only to yourself but also helps your family and community stay safe.
 Details from CDC and other experts have shown the following:

 - More than 99% of patients hospitalized with COVID-19 are not fully vaccinated.